victtor96/PicoPowerRT/README.md

 The following environment variables must be defined:

 * `PICO_SDK_PATH`: Full path to the pico-SDK.
-* `RTOS_KERNEL_PATH`: Full path to the SMP variant of the FreeRTOS kernel.
+* `FREERTOS_KERNEL_PATH`: Full path to the SMP variant of the FreeRTOS kernel.

 # Setting up
-On Fedora 37:
+Start by installing arm-none-eabi-gcc, make, cmake, and git.
+Then:

 ```
 sudo mkdir /opt/pico